mehulagg/gitlab_test/doc/development/fe_guide/style/vue.md

 The goal of this accord is to make sure we are all on the same page.

 1. When writing Vue, you may not use jQuery in your application.
-   1. If you need to grab data from the DOM, you may query the DOM 1 time while bootstrapping your application to grab data attributes using `dataset`.
+   1. If you need to grab data from the DOM, you may query the DOM one time while bootstrapping your application to grab data attributes using `dataset`.
 You can do this without jQuery.
    1. You may use a jQuery dependency in Vue.js following [this example from the docs](https://vuejs.org/v2/examples/select2.html).
-   1. If an outside jQuery Event needs to be listen to inside the Vue application, you may use jQuery event listeners.
+   1. If an outside jQuery Event needs to be listened from inside the Vue application, you may use jQuery event listeners.
-   1. We will avoid adding new jQuery events when they are not required.
+   1. Avoid adding new jQuery events when they are not required.
 Instead of adding new jQuery events take a look at [different methods to do the same task](https://vuejs.org/v2/api/#vm-emit).
-1. You may query the `window` object one time, while bootstrapping your application for application specific data (e.g. `scrollTo` is ok to access anytime).
-Do this access during the bootstrapping of your application.
+1. You may query the `window` object one time and only while bootstrapping your application for application specific data (e.g. `scrollTo` is ok to access anytime).
 1. You may have a temporary but immediate need to create technical debt by writing code that does not follow our standards, to be refactored later.
+Please, follow this guidelines:
-Maintainers need to be ok with the tech debt in the first place.
-An issue should be created for that tech debt to evaluate it further and discuss.
-In the coming months you should fix that tech debt, with its priority to be determined by maintainers.
+  1. Maintainers need to be ok with the tech debt in the first place.
+  1. Create an issue for the tech debt to evaluate it further and discuss.
+  1. Fix the tech debt in the coming months considering the priority determined by maintainers.
-1. When creating tech debt you must write the tests for that code before hand and those tests may not be rewritten. e.g. jQuery tests rewritten to Vue tests.
+1. When creating tech debt you must write the tests for that code before hand and those tests may not be rewritten (e.g. jQuery tests rewritten to Vue tests).
-1. You may choose to use VueX as a centralized state management.
-If you choose not to use VueX, you must use the *store pattern* which can be found in the [Vue.js documentation](https://vuejs.org/v2/guide/state-management.html#Simple-State-Management-from-Scratch).
+1. You may choose to use Vuex as a centralized state management.
+If you choose not to use Vuex, you must use the *store pattern* which can be found in the [Vue.js documentation](https://vuejs.org/v2/guide/state-management.html#Simple-State-Management-from-Scratch).
-1. Once you have chosen a centralized state-management solution you must use it for your entire application. i.e. Don't mix and match your state-management solutions.
+1. Once you have chosen a centralized state-management solution you must use it for your entire application (e.g. don't mix and match your state-management solutions).